Olafur Eliasson: The Parliament of Reality

-Dedicated on 15 May 2009, this permanent sculpture stands at Bard College, Annandale-on-Hudson, NY.
+Dedicated on 15 May 2009, this permanent sculpture stands at Bard College, Annandale-on-Hudson, New York.
 The installation is based on the original Icelandic parliament, Althingi, one of the world's earliest democratic forums.
 The artist envisions the project as a place where students and visitors can gather to relax, discuss ideas, or have an argument.
 The parliament of reality emphasizes that negotiation should be the core of any educational scheme.
 The man-made island is surrounded by a 30-foot circular lake, 24 trees, and wild grasses.
 The 100 ft island is composed of a cut-bluestone, compass-like floor pattern (based upon meridian lines and navigational charts), on top of which 30 river-washed boulders create an outdoor seating area for students and the public to gather.
 The island is reached by a 20-foot-long stainless steel lattice-canopied bridge, creating the effect that visitors are entering a stage or outdoor forum.
 Frogs gather in this wiry mesh at night, creating an enjoyable symphony.